-The Back-to-School guide publication has been replaced by a page in the annual District Calendar -- and this webpage!
-CHPS families will receive more comprehensive information about District policies, programs, guidelines, school information and more in the "Student Rights & Responsibilities Handbook."
+Back-to-School information is in the annual District Calendar and on this webpage!
+Comprehensive information about district policies, programs, guidelines, school information and more is in the "Student Rights & Responsibilities Handbook."

 Look up School Board Policies HERE.

 Student Physical Exams & Vaccination Clinic - September 1 - Click Here for more information

 - August 30, 4-6:30 p.m. - Columbia Academy Open House